City of West Jordan Snow Removal Responsibilities

 |City street crews are responsible for clearing more than 855 lane miles of streets in West Jordan.
 (That's more than the driving distance from Salt Lake City to San Diego!)
 Not all roads are the City's responsibility.
 Some are state roads and are maintained by the Utah Department of Transportation, these are: |

-Redwood Road Bangerter Highway 7000 South from the Jordan River to Redwood Road 9000 South from the Jordan River to Redwood Road 7800 South from Redwood Road to New Bingham Highway U-111 from New Bingham Highway to the Northern City border Mountain View Corridor New Bingham Highway from 7800 South to west of U-111
+Redwood Road Bangerter Highway 7000 South from the Jordan River to Redwood Road 9000 South from the Jordan River to 5600 West 7800 South from Redwood Road to New Bingham Highway U-111 from New Bingham Highway to the Northern City border Mountain View Corridor New Bingham Highway from 7800 South to west of U-111

 A limited amount of resources and the need to provide the greatest safety and benefit to the traveling public, in the most efficient manner, necessitate that priority be give to certain streets.
 Streets with higher traffic volume have a higher priority for snow removal service.
 Streets with lower traffic volume (subdivisions and cul-de-sacs) have the lowest priority.